Decision Machines: Congruent Decision Trees: Logical Decision Machines

-It is also similar to the error correcting output codes (ECOC)\cite{dietterich1994solving, Kong95error-correctingoutput, allwein2001reducing} framework, which is a powerful tool to deal with multi-class categorization problems.
-The basic idea of ternary ECOC is to associate each class $r$ with a row of a coding matrix $M \in \{-1, 0, +1\}^{k \times \ell}$.
-We briefly introduce ECOC in the algorithms\eqref{ECOC}.
+The algorithm \ref{tree} is also similar to the error correcting output codes (ECOC) such as \cite{dietterich1994solving, Kong95error-correctingoutput, allwein2001reducing}, which is a powerful tool to deal with multi-class categorization problems.
+The basic idea of ternary ECOC is to associate each class $r$ with a row of a coding matrix $\mathrm{M} \in \{-1, 0, +1\}^{k \times \ell}$.
+The encoding stage of ECOC is described in the algorithms\eqref{ECOC}.

-The bitvector corresponds to the error-correcting code $h$ and the bitvector matrix $B$ corresponds to the error-correcting code matrix $M$.
-All intermediate nodes are associated with binary test, which are parameterized by $S$ and $t$.
-And each binary test corresponds to one dichotomizer.
-In fact, there is a ternary variant of the error-correcting output codes such as \cite{allwein2001reducing}.
-The main difference between \ref{ECOC} and \eqref{Tree} is that the row in the code matrix $M$ corresponds to a specific class while the row in the template matrix $B$ corresponds to a specific leaf which is attached with label.
+The bit-vector corresponds to the error-correcting code $h$ and the bit-vector matrix $\mathrm{B}$ corresponds to the error-correcting code matrix $\mathrm{M}$.
+All internal nodes are associated with binary test, which are parameterized by $\mathrm{S}$ and $\mathbf{t}$.
+The main difference between \ref{ECOC} and \eqref{tree} is that the row in the code matrix $M$ corresponds to a specific class while the row in the template matrix $\mathrm{B}$ corresponds to a specific leaf.
 In one hand, we can consider our method as another coding strategy of ternary error-correcting output codes.
 In another hand, the coding strategy such as \cite{escalerasergio2010on} will help to find new induction methods of decision tree.

-Their main difference is that each class is attached with a single codeword in ECOC while each class may be associated with multiple leaves in decision trees.
+Their main difference is that each class is attached with a single code word in ECOC while each class may be associated with multiple leaf nodes in decision trees.